 But you might want to think about it.

-There are two really interesting things about Office 365 Home subscription:
+There are several really interesting things about Office 365 Home subscription:

 - It’s all of Office.
 Desktop editions of Word, Excel, PowerPoint, OneNote, and Outlook, as well as Publisher and Access (for PCs but not Macs), are all included.

 - You can install it on up to five computers!
 If you have five computers, it’s effectively $20 per year per computer.
 Even if you only have two machines, you’ve cut the effective price in half.
 (The five computers can be Macs, PCs, or any combination.)

 That second point alone makes it really hard to compare against the package product, which can be installed on only one machine.